JinCAO-PolyU/Fuzzy-radiomics-feature/README.md

 5. Set the image file templet and mask file templet
    We need to know the names of the patient image and mask files (e.g., image file: `ImageCT.mha`, mask file: `MaskGTVn.mha`).
 This can be entered directly in the text field, or you can click on the previous button to directly select a patient's data and mask files, respectively.
 6. Select feature extraction modules according to your demonds.
 7. Set hyperparameters.
-Drag the slider to set the parameters. **For the fuzzy mask, the larger the parameter, the higher the fuzzy degree; for the fuzzy zone, the smaller the parameter, the higher the fuzzy degree.**
+Drag the slider to set the parameters. **For the fuzzy mask, the larger the parameter, the higher the fuzzy degree.**
 8. Click the `Start` botton to extract features.
 The runing information will be displayed in the bottom text field.

 If you have any questions or comments, please email us at gene-jin.cao@connect.polyu.hk